My Approach to Helping

 When working with children, she utilizes a combination of play therapy, art therapy, and talk therapy combined with family sessions and parental training to assist the child in healing and to gain healthy coping skills that can be used throughout their life.
 When working with adolescents and adults, Jessica utilizes multiple treatment modalities including motivational interviewing, cognitive behavioral therapy, dialectical behavioral therapy, and narrative therapy for the individual to gain knowledge of themselves, improve their coping skills, and strengthen their ability to live their life at the optimal level of wellness.

-Jessica currently provides services via telehealth as well as in-office.
+Jessica currently provides services via telehealth.